Actindo-AG/Documentation/DocuTest/03_UserInterfaceDescription.md

 ![Dependencies](../Assets/Screenshots/Fulfillment/DispatchNotes/DispatchNoteDependencies.png "[Dependencies]")

 **Dependencies**
+< DELETE
-< DELETE The *Dependencies* tab contains all dependencies of the selected dispatch note.
+The *Dependencies* tab contains all dependencies of the selected dispatch note.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.
 If no dependent entities exist, the *No other entities depend on this entity* notice is displayed.>
+>END OF DELETE

+>ADD

-For detailed information, see LINK in the *DataHub* documentation.
+For detailed information on the *Dependencies* tab, see LINK in the *DataHub* documentation.

-<DELETE
+>END OF ADD

+>DELETE

 The following functions are available:
 - ![Refresh](../Assets/Icons/Refresh01.png "[Refresh]") (Refresh)
     Click this button to update the list of dispatch note dependencies.